sfc-gh-mkobel/hybrid-table-quickstart/README.md

 Duration: 5 Minutes

-In this part of the lab, we will setup our Snowflake account, create new worksheets, role, database structures and create a Virtual Warehouse that we will use in this lab.
+In this part of the lab, we will setup our Snowflake account, create new worksheets, role, database structures, create a Virtual Warehouse and create two hybrid tables and one standard table that we will use in this lab.

 ### Step 0.1 Creating a Worksheet